Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals several key trends in cost of revenues, accounts payable, and payables turnover for the analyzed periods.
+The financial data reveals several notable trends in the company's cost of revenues, accounts payable, and payables turnover over the examined periods.

 - Cost of Revenues